berkeley-stat243/fall-2025/labs/lab2-testing.md

 5- Implement the function.
 You can do this at one go, or case by case.
 As you implement a case, you can rerun the test suite and see some of the tests relevant to that cases stopping to fail.
 When all the tests pass, you are done.
 This is called test-driven development.

-6- If some cases are still failing, that's alright, we can use that failing code next week for demonstrating debugging functionality.
+6- If some cases are still failing, that's alright, for the purposes of this lab we don't need to ensure all edge cases are dealt with.

 7- Make sure you raise an exception to trap invalid input types.